 Rev. Dr. Theophus “Thee” Smith

 Dr. Andrew M. Sheldon retired as a principal partner of SheldonSinrich, LLC, from a trial consulting firm in Atlanta, Georgia.
 Andy holds a law degree and a doctorate in clinical psychology.
 He was actively involved in the retrials of civil right cases from the 1960s and selected the juries in eight of those cases, all of which resulted in convictions.
-A co-founder of Southern Truth and Reconciliation, he continues to served on STAR’s Board of Directors.
+A co-founder of Southern Truth and Reconciliation, he continues to serve on STAR’s Advisory Board.

 In addition to the principal partners profiled above, our current leadership team includes: